radiantearth/radiant-mlhub/CONTRIBUTING.md

-   * There is a fork of the feedstock in the [radiantearth GithHub org](https://github.com/radiantearth/radiant-mlhub-feedstock), which should be kept up to date with the upstream repo.
-However for publishing releases, it's actually recommended to use a personal fork of the feedstock (for obscure reasons having to do with GitHub permissions, it's all documented in the Conda Forge docs).
+   * There is a fork of the feedstock in the [radiantearth GithHub org](https://github.com/radiantearth/radiant-mlhub-feedstock), which should be kept up to date with the upstream repo, for archival purposes.
+However for publishing releases, it's strongly recommended to use a personal fork of the feedstock repo. `conda-smithy` can be used via the GitHub CI runner, but this works only with personal forks, not in organizational forks, because of GitHub permissions issues, according to Conda Forge docs.

    * In the feedstock recipe, there is a [SHA256 checksum](https://github.com/conda-forge/radiant-mlhub-feedstock/blob/main/recipe/meta.yaml#L8-L10),